phetsims/rosetta/doc/admin-guide.md

 the credited translators for that simulation.
 Issue https://github.com/phetsims/perennial/issues/178 describes a scenario where the need to trigger builds without being credited arose.
 To fill this need, a route was added through which a PhET team member can trigger a build of a simulation for a given locale.
 There are three parameters for this
-route: the sim name, the locale, and the userID that should be credited.
-The userID can be obtained by looking in babel for the userID of the most recent translator.
+route: the sim name, the locale, and the user ID that should be credited.
+The user ID can be obtained by looking in babel for the user ID of the most recent translator.
 The route will then look something like this:

 ```
 https://ox-dev.colorado.edu/translate/trigger-build/build-an-atom/de/1234